-As a school trustee or someone interested in trusteeship, anything that can inform us of our role and be able to support our processes and decision making is valuable.
+As a school board member or someone interested in trusteeship, anything that can inform us of our role and be able to support our processes and decision making is valuable.
 Professional development opens us up to new possibilities and new ways of thinking.

 We live in an ever-developing world of knowledge, our aim is for us all to be ‘life-long-learners’, just like our tamariki in our schools.